Jordan-Dev-Stuff/WobblyLife-FriendlyFishing/README.md

 # Installation
 1. Ensure you have .NET runtime 4.8 installed - https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48
 2. Download and run MelonLoader - https://melonwiki.xyz/#/?id=requirements
-3. Once MelonLoader is open, browsew for your wobble life .exe file and click install.
+3. Once MelonLoader is open, browse for your wobble life .exe file under the automated tab.
 In most cases, the wobbly life executable can be found at:
-   `"C:\Program Files (x86)\Steam\steamapps\common\Wobbly Life\Wobbly Life.exe"`
+   `"C:\Program Files (x86)\Steam\steamapps\common\Wobbly Life\Wobbly Life.exe"`.
+Support for this mod can currently only be garanteed with MelonLoader version 0.5.5 so it is reccomended to uncheck the "Latest" box and manually choose 0.5.5.
+Then hit the install button.
 4. Download this repository as a zip
 5. Place `FriendlyFishing.dll` in the newly created `Mods` folder in your wobbly life directory.
 In most cases this can be found at: `C:\Program Files (x86)\Steam\steamapps\common\Wobbly Life\Mods`
 6. Start the game and enjoy friendlier fishing!